Brain-inspired Computing Based on Deep Learning for Human-computer Interaction: A Review: BASIC CONCEPTS AND EVOLUTION

 \subsubsection{Recent Models Based on Machine Learning}

-In recent years, the use of machine learning techniques to analyze EEG signals has attracted a lot of attention.
-There is growing research evidence that machine learning can extract meaningful information from high-dimensional and noisy EEG signals.
-Given the interest and widespread use of the technology, this section focuses on recent examples of researchers using machine learning to analyze EEG signals to build brain-inspired computational models, including machine learning methods and related applications\cite{hu2019eeg}.As shown in Table \ref{table1}, two main applications of machine learning methods in the field of brain-inspired computing, namely classification and feature extraction, are shown, and common machine learning algorithms are listed.
+In recent years, the use of machine learning techniques to analyze brain signals has attracted a lot of attention.
+For example, there is growing research evidence that machine learning can extract meaningful information from high-dimensional and noisy EEG signals.
+Given the interest and widespread use of the technology, this section focuses on recent examples of researchers using machine learning to analyze brain signals to build brain-inspired computational models, including machine learning methods and related applications.
+As shown in Table \ref{table1}, two main applications of machine learning methods in the field of brain-inspired computing at different stages, namely classification and feature extraction, are shown, and common machine learning algorithms are listed.

+Among the applications of brain-inspired computing for human-computer interaction, brain-computer interface is the most widespread one.
+Brain-computer interface technology establishes a connection between the human brain and the computer and its external equipment for information exchange.
+As shown in Figure \ref{fig:0}, a complete brain-computer interface system generally includes three modules of brain signal acquisition, data processing and BCI application, in which different signals such as EEG, fMRI, MEG and ECoG can be selected according to the actual situation.
+Data processing will combine feature extraction algorithms and classification algorithms to further enhance the collected brain signals, and then realize information exchange with external devices through brain computer interface applications\cite{gurkok2012brain,mridha2021brain}.
+The typical applications include SSVEP\cite{zhang2015ssvep,luo2010user}, P300\cite{fazel2012p300,fouad2020improving}, MI\cite{hamedi2016electroencephalographic,jin2019correlation} and some other human-computer interaction application scenarios.

+Among the above mentioned data processing algorithms, machine learning algorithms are used to solve the problem in the earliest brain-inspired computing models.

-In brain-inspired computing, machine learning algorithms are commonly employed in various traditional classification approaches, encompassing both supervised and unsupervised learning.
+On the one hand, machine learning algorithms are commonly employed in various traditional classification approaches, encompassing both supervised and unsupervised learning.
 Among these, supervised algorithms stand out as the most renowned method in EEG data analysis\cite{fiscon2018combining}.
 It mainly includes naive bayes (NB), support vector machine (SVM), k-nearest neighbor (KNN), logistic regression (LR), random forest (RF) and linear discriminant analysis(LDA).
-Each supervised model employs a learning algorithm to produce a more accurate model\cite{saeidi2021neural,tan2006classification}.These methods are often used to complete classification tasks in brain-inspired computing.
+Each supervised model employs a learning algorithm to produce a more accurate model\cite{saeidi2021neural,tan2006classification}.
+These methods are often used to complete classification tasks in brain-inspired computing.